Beam-splitter-free, high-rate quantum key distribution inspired by intrinsic quantum mechanical spatial randomness of entangled photons: Results and discussions

 With the quantum parameters of the entangled photon sources established, we implemented the BBM92 protocol and benchmarked its performance against the conventional beam-splitter–based approach.
 Keeping the crystal temperature fixed at $41.5^\circ$C, we measured the sifted key rate and QBER as functions of pump power.
 The results are shown in Fig. \ref{Figure3}.
-As expected, the sifted key rate calculated by summing all the coincidence counts of same basis detection of two users (here, Alice and Bob), increases with pump power in both cases owing to the higher pair-generation rate.
-In our scheme (black dots), the sifted key rate rises from 0.29 Mbps to 2.9 Mbps as the pump power is increased from 1 to 13 mW, corresponding to a slope of 0.22 Mbps/mW for a one-meter free-space link.
-By contrast, the conventional scheme (black squares) exhibits only a modest increase from 0.045 Mbps to 0.47 Mbps, with a slope of 0.035 Mbps/mW.
-Such a superior performance of our current BBM92 scheme in terms of higher sifted key rate with respect to the conventional BBM92 scheme can be understood as follows.
-Let us consider one of the derived sources, EPS 1.
+As expected, the sifted key rate (see Fig. \ref{Figure3}(a)) calculated by summing all the coincidence counts of same basis detection of two users (here, Alice and Bob), increases with pump power in both cases owing to the higher pair-generation rate. \GKS{In basis-randomization Protocol \#1 (red dots), the sifted key rate increases from 0.29 Mbps to 2.9 Mbps as the pump power is raised from 1 to 13 mW, corresponding to a slope of 0.22 Mbps/mW for a one-meter free-space link.
+In basis-randomization Protocol \#2 (blue dots), the sifted key rate increases from 0.148 Mbps to 1.52 Mbps over the same pump-power range, yielding a slope of 0.11 Mbps/mW.} By contrast, the conventional scheme (black dots) exhibits only a modest increase from 0.045 Mbps to 0.47 Mbps, with a slope of 0.035 Mbps/mW.
+Such a superior performance of our current BBM92 with post detected basis randomization protocols ($\#$ 1 and 2) in terms of higher sifted key rate with respect to the conventional BBM92 scheme can be understood as follows.
+Let us consider one of the derived sources, EPS1.
 In the absence of a beam splitter, the coincidence rate between Alice and Bob in the same basis (e.g., Z) is $N_{CC}$.
-Introducing an ideal 50:50 beam splitter at each photon path of Alice and Bob reduces the useful coincidences to the transmitted–transmitted and reflected–reflected outputs, leading to a 50\% loss \cite{neumann2021model} and a key rate of $N_{CC}/2$.
-By contrast, our scheme avoids beam splitters and instead employs two sources, EPS 1 and EPS 2, yielding a combined rate of $2N_{CC}$.
-Theoretically, this corresponds to a fourfold improvement, [M = (2$N_{CC}$)/($N_{CC}$/2) = 4], in the sifted key rate compared with the conventional BBM92 protocol.
-Experimentally, we observe more than sixfold enhancement (Fig. \ref{Figure3}(a)), which we attribute to non-ideal splitting ratios, inherent bias, and losses in practical beam splitters.
+Introducing an ideal 50:50 beam splitter at each photon path of Alice and Bob reduces the useful coincidences to the transmitted–transmitted and reflected–reflected outputs, leading to a 50\% loss \cite{neumann2021model} and a key rate of $N_{CC}/2$. \GKS{In Protocol \#1, the measurement basis for coincident events is assigned in a correlated manner, thereby eliminating the conventional loss arising from basis mismatch.
+In contrast, Protocol \#2 employs independent basis assignment at Alice and Bob, leading to a 50\% loss of coincident events due to basis mismatch, similar to the standard BBM92 protocol.
+Moreover, our scheme avoids beam splitters and utilizes two entangled photon sources, EPS 1 and EPS 2.
+Consequently, Protocol \#1 and Protocol \#2 yield sifted key rates of $2N_{CC}$ and $N_{CC}$, corresponding to fourfold and twofold enhancements, respectively, compared to the conventional BBM92 scheme.}